Sweetwater Creek (novel)

-Sweetwater Creek is a novel by Anne Rivers Siddons.
-Published in 2005, it is the story of a girl named Emily who survives her mother's abandonment and her older brother's suicide.
+Sweetwater Creek is a 2005 novel by American writer Anne Rivers Siddons.
+It is the story of a girl named Emily who survives her mother's abandonment and her older brother's suicide.
 She finds purpose in training her father's spaniels and takes refuge in the magic of Sweetwater Creek.
 A new friend enters Emily's life in the person of Lulu, a troubled daughter of privilege whose secrets threaten to destroy Emily's beautiful new world.

 Reception

 Publishers Weekly wrote that it was a "capable but uninspired story of a young girl's coming-of-age on the family plantation".

+Booklist reviewed the audiobook narrated by American actress Anna Fields.